ahdis/epr-integration-cara/docs/primarysystems-epr.md

 2. Search for patients in the community
 3. Register a patient from the primary system in the community
 4. Query and retrieve documents for a patient from the EPR including authorization
-5. Publish documents for a patient by a healthcare professional or a technical user
+5. Publish documents for a patient by a healthcare professional

 e-health-suisse has described the different steps with examples [here](https://www.e-health-suisse.ch/fr/technique-semantique/raccordement-dep/techniciens.html).
 Please find below additional information relevant for CARA and EPRIK.

 ## 1. Integrate the strong authentication into the primary system with and IdP